-Solomon states succinctly in Ecclesiastes 1:15, "What is crooked cannot be made straight," a truism that most people with a little experience in life know to be the case.
+Solomon says, 'What is crooked cannot be made straight,' a truism that most people know to be the case.
 Harsh words cannot be unsaid.
 Wicked deeds cannot be undone.
-David Grabbe explains the Bible's take on crookedness—some of which God initiates.

 The first six element of motivation were positive, but the last in negative.
 John Ritenbaugh explains that our fear of being judged negatively by our Judge should spur us to greater obedience and growth toward godliness.